Kamov Ka-50: Design

+Protection and survivability

-For its own protection, Ka-50 is fitted with a radar warning receiver, electronic warfare system and chaff and flare dispenser.
-The dispensers are placed in aerodynamic containers fitted at wings' ends.
-Each casing (container) contains two dispensers with 32 x 26 mm countermeasures each.
+For its own protection, Ka-50 is fitted with a radar warning receiver, electronic warfare system and chaff and flare dispensers.
+Aerodynamic cases at wings' ends each contain two dispensers, which in turn have 32 x 26 mm countermeasures each.
 The whole system works on principle of evaluated response based on infrared or electronic impulse irradiation.
-Extensive all-round armour installed in the cockpit protects the pilot against 12.7 mm armour-piercing bullets and 23 mm projectile fragments.
+Extensive all-round armour in the cockpit protects the pilot against 12.7 mm armour-piercing bullets and 23 mm projectile fragments.
 The rotor blades are rated to withstand several hits of ground-based automatic weapons.

-Other survivability features include armour protection for the cockpit and vital aircraft systems, and crash-absorbing landing gear and seats.
-Also, the coaxial rotor configuration does not require a tail rotor, which can improve survivability, since the tail boom isn't a load-bearing element; during testing, a Ka-50 lost its tail, but it still managed to return to its base without a problem.
+Other survivability features include armour protection for vital aircraft systems, and crash-absorbing landing gear and seats.
+Also, not having a tail rotor can improve survivability, since the tail boom isn't load-bearing; during testing, a Ka-50 lost its tail, but still managed to return to base without a problem.

-It is the world's first operational helicopter with a rescue ejection system, which allows the pilot to escape at all altitudes and speeds.
-The rotor blades detach using explosive bolts prior to ejection to prevent any form of mutilation to the crew.
-The K-37-800 rocket-assisted ejection system is manufactured by the Zvezda Research and Production Enterprise Joint Stock Company in the Moscow region.
+It is the world's first operational helicopter with a rescue ejection system allowing the pilot to escape at all altitudes and speeds.
+The rotor blades detach using explosive bolts prior to ejection to prevent damage to the crew.
+The K-37-800 rocket-assisted ejection system is manufactured by NPP Zvezda.